Raw Honey vs. Regular

 Processing/Filtration

-Raw honey: Undergoes minimal processing or filtering.
-No heat is used to make the honey flow faster.
+Raw honey: Undergoes minimal processing or not pressurized filtration and no hear.
 It is mainly your friendly neighbor beekeepers who sell honey in the most natural, raw state.
-Their harvest is small enough to have the time to give it the most attention.
+Though you can find raw honey in the stores.

 Regular honey: Honey jars that are not labeled as raw are usually subjected to intense filtration and heating.
 Pollen particles, bits of wax, propolis and other naturally occurring substances are removed to product a nice product.